How Much Does a Website Cost in South Africa?

 Most agencies accept structured payment terms: 50% upfront, 50% on launch.
 For larger projects (R80,000+), ask about milestone-based payments tied to deliverables.
 This protects both parties and ensures accountability.

-Website Cost FAQs
+FAQs

 Why is there such a wide price range for websites?

 A landing page and a custom SaaS platform are fundamentally different products.
 The price range reflects the enormous variation in scope, complexity, and engineering hours required.
-A single-page campaign site with a contact form takes 3–5 days to build.
-A custom web application with user authentication, payment processing, and admin dashboards takes 3–4 months.
+A single-page campaign site with a contact form takes 3-5 days to build.
+A custom web application with user authentication, payment processing, and admin dashboards takes 3-4 months.
 The technology stack also matters: a WordPress template site costs less than a custom Next.js build, but the performance and SEO differences are significant.
-We always scope thoroughly before quoting to give you an accurate, itemised estimate with no surprises.
+We scope thoroughly before quoting so you get an accurate, itemised estimate with no surprises.

 Do agencies charge monthly fees on top of the build cost?